**November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!**

 Imgs© HorizonHobby Inc.

 Secondly, noisy drones annoy me!
-Not the little micro ones, but the larger ones that sound like a swarm of a million angry mosquitoes coming at you.
+Not the little micro ones, but the larger ones that sound like a swarm of mosquitoes coming at you.
 This is especially true of the cheaper ones from lesser-known manufacturers.

 It's true that rc drones can be surprisingly quiet with the right blades fitted, but there are a lot of noisy ones out there.